 Attorneys for both girls had filed motions asking for the department to evaluate and determine services as if the girls were in juvenile court.

-The 12-year-old girl and her 13-year-old friend, both of Waukesha, are charged with attempted first-degree intentional homicide in the attack on Payton Leutner, who survived 19 stab wounds.
-Waukesha is about 20 miles west of Milwaukee.
+The 12-year-old girl and her 13-year-old friend, both of Waukesha, are charged with attempted first-degree intentional homicide in the attack on Payton Leutner, who survived 19 stab wounds last May.